hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    an eye patch.
 Mia escapes with the orb, but gets caught by Andy and later exorcised by the Mannis.
 With some remnants of magic and magnets they throw the demon through a portal in the Doorway Cave to the Todash.
-After that Sussanah decides to stay at Calla as a sister of Oriza, and maybe become the new matriarch, since Talitha had no descendants, the sisters will hold elections.
+After that Sussanah decides to stay at Calla as a sister of Oriza, since Talitha had no descendants, the sisters will hold elections.
+It is not my Tower Roland, I didn't ask for this, you must go on your own.
 The town folk complain that the Gunslinger intervention was for worse, more people died, and now the town must be rebuilt.
 He is asked to leave and never to come back.
 He is banished from Mid-World, his own world.
 5. **The Waste lands**.
 Roland returns to the North Central Positronics Dogan, and with help of Andy, opens the locked door.
 A terminal tells is connected with Lud, where the wolfs come from.
 That is where the beam starts.
 We learn